 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Situated on the edge of the beautiful Surrey Hills and surrounded by charming villages, this peaceful location is just 45 minutes from central London.
-With over 400 acres of parkland, partly landscaped by Humphry Repton, we're one of the largest country estates in the area.

 Our list of 50 things to do before you’re 11 ¾ will set you on your way to outdoor adventures.
 You can complete 18 of the 50 activities here.
 Build a den in our adventure area or play conkers under one of our huge horse chestnut trees.
 Just ask the team at reception for pointers when you arrive.